-Most boilers that are around 200 HP or higher, or think steam production around 10,000 PPH or higher, continuously blow down a small percentage of water from the surface of the water level.
+Boiler rooms that total to 250 BHP or higher (or think steam production around 10,000 PPH or higher) often utilize continuous surface blow down on top of the standard intermittent bottom blowdown process.
 Continuously blowing down surface water helps keep the boiler free from scale build up on the water or fire tubes and keeps suspended solids and other impurities from hindering efficient boiler operation.

-This waste water being sent to drain can help pay for your boilers fuel cost.
-Dirty boiler blowdown water still has heat, heat that can help water boil.
-Whether your boiler uses natural gas, coal, electric, wood, etc. as the fuel being burned to boil water, your fuel costs are going to add up by the end of the year.
-There is free heat that is otherwise wasted in your continuous boiler waste water that is blowing down to the drain if you do not have some kind of heat recovery system.
+This waste water being sent to drain can help pay for your boilers fuel cost via BTU recovery through flash steam and/or a heat exchanger.
+Dirty boiler blowdown water still contains valuable heat.
+Whether your boiler uses natural gas, coal, electric, wood, etc. as the fuel being burned to boil water, fuel costs add up by the end of the year.
+This surface blowdown process contains “free” heat that would otherwise be wasted (and thus require more fuel consumption with the burner) if a heat recovery system is not implemented.
+Madden heat recovery systems efficiently recover BTU’s from this process and put them back into the makeup water side of the boiler without contaminating the process with the impurities contained in the waste blowdown.

 “Heat” is measured in British Thermal Units.
 BTU’s are defined as the amount of heat needed to raise one pound of water by one degree Fahrenheit.
 Burning gas, wood, coal, or using electricity is one way to provide your boiler water with the necessary amount of BTU’s, which costs money.
 If you have a heat recovery system on your boiler blowdown water, it can cut your boiler’s BTU needs significantly.